lazaro-gandolfo/pdf-service/README.md

 # pdf-service

-The example pdf is created by running `yarn compile`.
+The example pdf is created by running `yarn start:dev`.